CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_07.md

 ### Numerical Display

-You can select the numerical value display when hovering the mouse cursor over a parameter in "Numeral Display on Adjustment Screen" in the "Song Settings" option.
+You can select the value display when hovering the mouse cursor over a parameter in "Numeral Display on Adjustment Screen" in the "Song Settings" option.

 By default, only the current value is displayed, but you can select "Current value + Difference" to display it in detail in the format of "(difference) current value"; or hide it.